-As evidenced by the data provided by FMCSA, the State identifies at least 85 percent of carriers operating under a Federal OOS order during roadside enforcement activities and will not establish a specific reduction goal.
+As evidenced by the data provided by FMCSA, the State identifies at least 85 percent of carriers operating under a Federal IH or UNSAT/UNFIT OOS order during roadside enforcement activities and will not establish a specific reduction goal.
 However, the State will maintain effective enforcement of Federal OOS orders during roadside inspections and traffic enforcement activities.

-Enter your State's OOS Catch Rate percentage if below 85 percent: 71%
+Enter your State's OOS Catch Rate percentage if below 85 percent: 50%

-Projected Goals for FY 2018 - 2020: Enter a description of the State's performance goals.
+Projected Goals for FY 2021 - 2023: Enter a description of the State's performance goals.

 Fiscal Year Goal (%)

-2018 85
+2021 85

-2019 85
+2022 85

-2020 85
+2023 85

-OCVE will identify a minimum of 85% of OOS carriers stopped during roadside inspections (baseline 71%; goal 85%).
+OCVE will identify a minimum of 85% of OOS imminent hazard/unfit carriers stopped during roadside inspections (baseline 50%; goal 85%).

-Program Activities for FY 2018 - 2020: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
+Program Activities for FY 2021 - 2023: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
 Include how you will conduct quality assurance oversight to ensure that inspectors are effectively identifying OOS carriers and preventing them from operating.

 OCVE policy directs the utilization of Query Central, when connectivity is available, during each inspection in order to identify OOS carriers.
 In addition, troopers will confirm the current business address of a carrier found out of service and notification will be given to the FMCSA Division Office if the carrier's address does not match the address found in the inspection program.
 If connectivity is unavailable, troopers are instructed to contact their district office to check carrier status.
-Each office is equipped with connectivity to the COMPASS Portal and sub-systems.
+Each office is equipped with connectivity to the Portal and sub-systems.
 Locally defined fields in Aspen include selections for the trooper to indicate if the carrier was found OOS and if an OOS carrier's address was confirmed.